Is your company meeting it’s “Duty of Care” obligations to its expat employees?

 Employers Should Examine Their Obligations

-Duty of CareIt is critical that expat employers meet the overseas obligations of their employees, whom can find themselves in new and sometimes hazardous regions and countries that they may not they may not be be adequately prepared for.
+Duty of CareIt is critical that expat employers meet the overseas obligations of their employees, who can find themselves in new and sometimes hazardous regions and countries that they may not be adequately prepared for.
 It is vital that HR managers carefully read over employment contracts to make sure that the company is fulfilling its obligations to their employees.
-This means that employers should examine their employees needs and location to prepare for contingencies.
+This means that employers should examine their employee’s needs and locations to prepare for contingencies.
 Our firm has access to detailed country information packages that can provide global mobility managers with key insights for each destination, including security reports.

 Expat Employers Should Identify Risks